 Calculated as follows: Assume 11% showers take place during peak hours (based on: Oreo et al, “The end uses of hot water in single family homes from flow trace analysis”, 2001.).
 There are 65 days in the summer peak period, so the percentage of total annual aerator use in peak period is 0.11*65/365 = 1.96%.
 The number of hours of recovery during peak periods is therefore assumed to be 1.96% * 369 = 7.23 hours of recovery during peak period, where 369 equals the average annual electric DHW recovery hours for showerhead use including SF and MF homes with Direct Install and Retrofit/TOS measures.
 There are 260 hours in the peak period so the probability you will see savings during the peak period is 7.23/260 = 0.0278

-Based on measured data from Ameren IL EM&V of Direct-Install program.
-Program targets showers that are rated 2.5 GPM or above.
+Based on measurements conducted from June 2013 to January 2014 by Franklin Energy.
+Over 300 residential sites in the Chicago area were tested.

 Representative value from sources 1, 2, 4, 5, 6 and 7 (See Source Table at end of measure section) adjusted slightly upward to account for program participation which is expected to target customers with existing higher flow devices rather than those with existing low flow devices.